EricLendvai/Harbour_ORM/README.md

 ## PostgreSQL Peculiarities
 - Has a table namespacing concept called "Schemas".
 This name makes it a little confusing since "Schema" mean the definition of entities (tables), not a namespace.
-To avoid confusion in the source code we are using SchemaName for referring the the Schema Namespace.
+To avoid confusion in the source code we are using Namespace for referring the the Postgres Schema.
 The method LoadSchema() will "load in" the definition for all tables in all SchemaNames.
 - Extremely slow when retrieving schema definition for database with several hundred tables.
 For this reason this orm create a "cache" of the schema definition, and maintains a log of schema changes.
 - PostgreSQL does not allow you to specify the order of column.
 Any new column is always at the end of the current list of columns.
 - PostgreSQL does not accept column alias names in HAVING clauses.
 You need to repeat the entire original column expression in HAVING clause.